-Our board of directors is currently chaired by Dr. James A. Bristol.
-As a general policy, our board of directors believes that separation of the positions of chairperson and chief executive officer reinforces the independence of the board of directors from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the board of directors as a whole.
-As such, Dr. Michael D. Taylor serves as our president and chief executive officer while Dr. Bristol serves as our chairman of the board of directors but is not an officer.
-While our amended and restated bylaws and corporate governance guidelines do not require that our chairman and chief executive officer positions be separate, our board of directors believes that having separate positions is the appropriate leadership structure for us at this time and demonstrates our commitment to good corporate governance.
+Effective upon completion of this offering, our board of directors will be chaired by that separation of the positions of chairperson and chief executive officer reinforces the independence of the board of directors from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the board of directors as a whole.
+As such, Michael D. Taylor, Ph.D. serves as our president and chief executive officer while will serve as chairperson of our board of directors but is not an officer.
+While our amended and restated bylaws and corporate governance guidelines will not require that our chairperson and chief executive officer positions be separate, our board of directors believes that having separate positions is the appropriate leadership structure for us at this time and demonstrates our commitment to good corporate governance.